-The easiest method of supplying power to an LED is to utilize a DC constant voltage source that is already giving power to the other electronics within the circuit.
-Current can be typically regulated using a series resistor.
+The easiest method of supplying power to an LED is to utilise a DC constant voltage source that is already giving power to the other electronics within the circuit.
+The current can be typically regulated using a series resistor.
 This method proves to be cost-effective and useful, especially if other components already have power.
+The following figure shows the circuit diagram of such an LED: